List of Australia men's international soccer players (4–9 caps)

 The Australia national football team represents the country of Australia in international association football.
 It is fielded by Football Australia, the governing body of soccer in Australia, and competes as a member of the Asian Football Confederation (AFC), which encompasses the countries of Asia.

 Australia have competed in numerous competitions, and all players who have played between four and nine, either as a member of the starting eleven or as a substitute, are listed below.
 Each player's details include his usual playing position while with the team, the number of caps earned and goals scored in all international matches, and details of the first and most recent matches played in.
 The names are initially ordered by date of debut, and then by alphabetical order.
+All statistics are correct up to and including the match played against Lebanon on 21 March 2024.